entu/entu/API.md

 user|string|No||User ID
 policy|string|No||Base64 encoded JSON dictionary where *conditions* is list of request arguments and *expiration* is expiration time (%Y-%m-%dT%H:%M:%SZ) signature|string|No||Base64 encoded HMAC signature of policy (signed with key what is stored in entu-api-key property)

+Append file to returned formdata (result.s3.data) and post all to S3 url (result.s3.url)